 Positioned in a remote spot just outside Torres del Paine National Park, Tierra Patagonia is a sustainable lodge, known worldwide for its innovative architecture, which blends naturally into the landscape.
 A beautifully pristine environment, this now revitalized pampa has benefitted from our conservation efforts and focus on minimizing our footprint, from the daily operation within the hotel, to excursions across the National Park.

-Since its conception, Tierra Patagonia was put in the hands of Chilean architect Cazú Zegers, who´s approach when it comes to the design of buildings is a style that’s expressive, closely linked with Chile, its land, scenery and traditions.
+Since its conception, Tierra Patagonia was put in the hands of Chilean architect Cazú Zegers, whose expressive design approach is closely linked with Chile, its land, scenery and traditions.

 The silhouette of the building appears as if drawn by the wind itself; a force of nature that is characteristic of Patagonia.
 It’s anchored to the ground with stone slopes and covered entirely with washed lenga wood, taking on a silvery, weather-beaten finish often seen on typical buildings found throughout the region.
 The aim of all this, is to provide a feeling of both shelter and intimacy with the land.